“So unnecessary”: Young South African man drags manual cars, Mzansi chimes in

 The man who uses the social media handle @callme_m.kayy expressed frustration with the constant gear shifting and the effort involved in driving a manual car.
 In his video, he joked about how outdated the concept feels compared to the convenience of automatic vehicles.

+CHECK OUT: Register for a FREE copywriting portfolio webinar.
+Earn more in 2025.

-"Guys, a manual car is so unnecessary, like bro, for me personally, if you know how to break, accelerate, hold a steering wheel and control a car.
-That should be sufficient information for you to know how to drive.
-This thing of class control, changing gear... why all that manual car admin just get an automatic and call it warps class control for what."
+"Guys, a manual car is so unnecessary, like bro, for me personally, if you know how to break, accelerate, hold a steering wheel and control a car, that should be sufficient information for you to know how to drive.
+This thing of clutch control, changing gear... why all that manual car admin?
+Just get an automatic and call it warps clutch control for what."

 His remarks resonated with some viewers, who agreed that driving manual cars can be exhausting, especially in urban areas.
 Others defended manual vehicles, highlighting their affordability, better control, and durability.